Zippycz3ch/Pricing-panel/README.md

 # Pricing-panel
-Pricing-panel
-Simpler pricing panel/landing page.
+Simple pricing panel/landing page.
 Only html/css used.